 By Daisy Luther

 No matter where you live, there’s always a possibility that a disaster might occur in any of the states.
 Hurricanes, tornadoes, floods, earthquakes, wildfires…Mother Nature can get you regardless of your location.
 And it isn’t just Mother Nature we have to worry about – things like chemical spills, terror attacks, and explosions can also create a disaster scenario.
+This is why it’s so important to perform a personal risk assessment – so you can be prepared for whatever is most likely to come your way.

 But, 12 states, in particular, are more disaster-prone than others and have had more than their fair share of disasters declared by presidents over the decades.
 These statistics are from the Federal Emergency Management Agency and only encompass crises in which an official declaration of disaster was made.